 A license plate can be added directly to a list after being detected by the application.

-Select the list you would like to add the license plate in the list drop down menu.
+Select the list you would like to add the license plate in the dialog.

 Click Append.